-We engage our own external legal counsel for every loan that we provide and we never use the same lawyer as the borrower.
+We engage our own external legal counsel for every loan that we provide and we never use the same lawyer as the borrower on our short-term loans.
 In addition to the due diligence that we carry out ourselves, our solicitors also undertake due diligence on the borrower, the security and the transaction.

 We obtain an independent third party valuation on every property that we lend against.
 Valuers provide us with comprehensive reports on the property, which will include commentary on the relevant local market, show evidence of comparable recent sales for the property, and address any specific concerns we may have about the property and the local area.
 We only instruct RICS registered valuers that have passed our internal due diligence and compliance procedures, including our requirements on professional indemnity insurance.